 Out of the tens of thousands of people who received one of the three authorized vaccines during clinical trials, a few developed Bell’s palsy (facial paralysis).
 However, the rate of Bell’s palsy seen during the clinical trials was not above the rate expected in the general population.

 People who previously have had Bell’s palsy can be vaccinated.
 If you have had Bell's palsy and have questions about vaccination, talk to your health care provider.

 There have been no reported cases of Guillain-Barré syndrome following vaccination among participants in the Pfizer or Moderna clinical trials.
 In the Johnson & Johnson vaccine clinical trials, one recipient had Guillain-Barré, but one person who did not receive the vaccine also had Guillain Barré.

 People who previously have had Guillain-Barré syndrome can be vaccinated.
 If you previously have had Guillain-Barré syndrome and have questions about vaccination, talk to your health care provider.

 Several medical conditions put people at increased risk for serious illness if they become infected with COVID-19, making it especially important to get a COVID-19 vaccine.
 Many people who were part of the clinical trials had underlying health conditions and the vaccine was safe and effective for them.
 People with any medical condition can get vaccinated, unless they have had certain allergic reactions to a COVID-19 vaccine or its ingredients (see Allergies section).

-If you have concerns about an underlying medical condition, discuss getting vaccinated with your health care provider.
+If you have concerns about an underlying medical condition or medicine, discuss vaccination with your health care provider.